-Deliv Delivery Program Activity 29 (continued) 29.9 Operate the McGraths Hill Sewage Treatment Plant Facility in accordance with the EPA conditions.
+Deliv ery Program Activity / 29 (continued) 29.9 Operate the McGraths Hill Sewage Treatment Plant Facility in accordance with the EPA conditions.
 Waste Management Compliance with licence conditions.
 Biochemical Oxygen Demand complied for 90 percentile and 100 percentile limit.
-Total Suspended Solids - not complied for 50 percentile, 90 percentile and 100 percentile limit.
+Total Suspended Solids - not complied for 50 percentile, 90 percentile limit.
 100% compliance for all other parameters.
 Faecal Coliforms - not complied for 90 percentile limit.
 Ammonia Nitrogen - not complied for 90 percentile limit.
 100% compliance for all other parameters.
 Total volume of sewage treated has been measured and reported as required at end of licence period.
 Proportion of sewage treated and recycled has been measured reported as required in June 2013.
 29.10 Operate the South Windsor Sewage Treatment Plant Facility in accordance with the OEH conditions.
 Waste Management Compliance with licence conditions.
 Total volume of sewerage treated measured and reported.
 Proportion of sewerage treated that is recycled measured and reported.
 See comments in 29.9 above.

-Delivery Program Activity 29 (continued) 29.11 Coordinate t implementat asset manag in accordance Division of L Government Integrated Planning and Reporting Framework. ion of gement ce with ocal 's g Division of Local Government requirements met.
+Delive ery Program Activity 29 (continued) Coordinate the implementation of asset management in accordance with Division of Local Government's Integrated Planning and Reporting Framework.
+Strategic Planning Division of Local Government requirements met.
 Review of asset management strategy, plans and asset resource strategy completed.
-29.12 Complete th Annual Wate Energy Savi Action Plans Reports. er and Reported by ng Strategic Planning OEH online reporting completed. g Reports completed and submitted to Office of Environment and Heritage.
-29.13 Prepare the Council "End Term" Repo Report provided to Council. g Division of Local Government advised report not required due to Council's "Group 3" status.
-29.14 Review Hawkesbury Community Strategic 20 2030 Plan.
-Strategic Planning Plan reviewed.
+Complete the Annual Water and Energy Saving Action Plans Reports.
+All Reported by Strategic Planning OEH online reporting completed.
+Reports completed and submitted to Office of Environment and Heritage.
+Prepare the Council "End of Term" Report.
+All Reported by Strategic Planning Report provided to Council.
+Division of Local Government advised report not required due to Council's "Group 3" status.
+Review Hawkesbury Community Strategic 2010- 2030 Plan.
+All Reported by Strategic Planning Plan reviewed.
 Review completed.
 Updated Community Strategic Plan 2013-2032 adopted by Council on 9 April 2013.
-29.15 Prepare the 2013/2014- 2016/2017 D Program.
-All Reported by Strategic Planning Financial Service - Delivery Program adopted by Council on 18 June 2013.
-29.16 Prepare Del Program pro reports.
-Reports provided to Council. g Reported to Council on 26 February 2013.
+Prepare the 2013/2014- 2016/2017 Delivery Program.
+All Reported by Strategic Planning Financial Services Delivery Program adopted by Council.
+Delivery Program adopted by Council on 18 June 2013.
+Prepare Delivery Program progress reports.
+All Reported by Strategic Planning Reports provided to Council.
+Reported to Council on 26 February 2013.
 To be reported to Council on 27 August 2013.
-29.17 Prepare the 2013/2014 Operational All Reported by Strategic Planning Financial Service - Operational Plan adopted by Council on 18 June 2013.
-29.18 Prepare and implement a Community Engagemen Strategy.
-Reported by Strategy prepared and implemented.
+Prepare the 2013/2014 Operational Plan.
+All Reported by Strategic Planning Financial Services Operational Plan adopted by Council.
+Operational Plan adopted by Council on 18 June 2013.
+Prepare and implement a Community Engagement Strategy.
+All Reported by Corporate Communications Strategy prepared and implemented.
 Community Engagement Strategies prepared, undertaken or underway as required under Council's Policy

-Deliv very Program Activity v 29 (continued) 29.19 Prepare Quarterly Budget Review Statements.
+Delivery Program Activity y 29 (continued) 29.19 Prepare Quarterly Budget Review Statements.
 All Reported by Financial Services Statements provided to Council.
 September 2012 Quarterly Budget Review Statement adopted by Council on 27 November 2012.
 December 2012 Quarterly Budget Review Statement adopted by Council on 26 February 2013.
 March 2013 Quarterly Budget Review Statement adopted by Council on 28 May 2013.
 29.20 Coordinate the review of Asset Management Plans.
 All Reported by Strategic Planning Review completed in accordance with the Division of Local Government requirements.
 Asset management plan review completed.
 29.21 Prepare Annual Report including the State of Environment Report.
 All Reported by Strategic Planning Report prepared according to statutory requirements.
 Reports adopted by Council on 13 November 2012 and forwarded to Division of Local Government on 27 November 2012.

-Deliv ery Program Activity an equitable share of ta axes Operational Plan Actions Responsible Manager Output Measure Progress 30.1 Provide financial information and interpretation to support lobbying.
-Financial Services Financial information provided within deadlines as required.
-Financial information has been provided within deadlines as required.
-30.2 Identify appropriate opportunities for advocacy for an equitable share of taxes to provide funding for projects and community needs identified in the Community Strategic Plan.
-General Manager Opportunities identified and advocacy undertaken at appropriate government level.
-Where opportunities are identified appropriate representations are made.
-The organisation also actively pursues any available grant funding towards projects generally and in accordance with needs identified in Community Strategic Plan.
+Work with other levels of government to ensure an equitable share of taxes